ppouliot/ansible-role-container-linux-azure/README.md

 # Ansible Role: container-linux-azure
 ------------------

-An ansible role for deploying Container Linux instances on Azure
+An ansible role for deploying multiple Container Linux instances on Azure.

 ## Requirements
 ------------------